 I am speaking from experience here as that is exactly what I did.
 I taught so many hours that I honestly didn’t have the time or energy to practice.

-So my advice would be to do what works for you.
+So my advice would be for anyone experiencing yoga teacher burnout to do what works for you.
 You don’t have to do a full practice every single day.
 If you have the time and energy then go for that!
-But if not, try to keep up a short and sweet daily practice as tat will also help keep you connected to what you love and what you share.
+But if not, try to keep up a short and sweet daily practice as that will also help keep you connected to what you love and what you share.

 2. Write down your weekly schedule